chrisodva/resume/README.md

 ### Web / Open Source Savvy Sales Executive with Exceptional Technical Skills

-Although I'm a sales / business development guy by day,  I'm a geek at heart that is more comfortable in Debian than Windows.
+Although I'm a sales / business development guy that sold $2 million in Drupal development over a 20 month period recently, I'm a geek at heart that is more comfortable in Debian than Windows.
 I know content management systems; Drupal, Wordpress, eZ-Publish, Anchor, Ghost, Pelican; and those are just the CMS' I've installed, used, or sold in the last several years.
-Also, I sold $2 million in Drupal consulting over a 20 month period recently.

 ### RECENT EXPERIENCE